Wall Street waits to see if investors still love SAC Capital

 But following last November's arrest of former SAC portfolio manager Mathew Martoma in one of the most lucrative insider trading schemes on record, some investors are losing patience.
 That said, many investors, which include high net worth individuals and family offices, will not say what they are doing.

 Blackstone Group LP, one of Cohen's largest outside investors with roughly $550 million invested, has not publicly said whether it will keep its clients' money with SAC Capital.
-But as of last week, several investors in a Blackstone fund that have money with SAC Capital said the private equity firm had given no indication it planned to redeem.
+But as of last week, several investors in a Blackstone fund that has money with SAC Capital said the private equity firm had given no indication it planned to redeem.

 Ironwood Funds, which has money with SAC Capital, declined to comment.